antrea-io/nephe/docs/getting-started.md

 rules.
 Please refer to [NetworkPolicy](networkpolicy.md) documentation for more information on how ANPs are used, translated, and applied.

-Cloud VirtualMachine CRs may be selected in `externalEntitySelectors` under `To`, `From` and  `AppliedTo` fields of Antrea `NetworkPolicy`.
+Cloud VirtualMachine objects may be selected in `externalEntitySelectors` under `To`, `From` and  `AppliedTo` fields of Antrea `NetworkPolicy`.

 The below sample ANP allows ssh traffic to all VMs.